 If you want to consolidate your debt

 For example, if you have several credit cards, or personal loans charging interest at rates of anywhere from 6.95–29.95% p.a., Imagine potential savings if you refinance that debt onto your mortgage at a rate of 4%.
-In addition to being charged a much lower interest rate, refinancing to consolidate debt means all your debts are combined into a single repayment.
-You won’t find yourself juggling a number of bills, and you won’t get hit with fees for all your separate debt facilities.
+In addition to charging a much lower interest rate, refinancing to consolidate debt means all your debts combine into a single repayment.
+As a result, you won’t find yourself juggling several bills, and you won’t get hit with fees for all your separate debt facilities.

 If you’re in arrears

-If you find yourself in arrears on your home loan, the first thing to do is talk to your current lender to set up a plan to get you back on track.
-One option you might be able to explore is refinancing.
+If you find yourself in arrears on your mortgage, the first thing to do is talk to your current lender to set up a plan to get you back on track.
+One option you can also explore is refinancing.
 Sometimes your current lender is happy to alter the terms of your mortgage to get your repayments back on schedule.
 For example, they may give you a repayment holiday, or your lender may lengthen the term of your mortgage to decrease your repayments.

 If your lender isn’t willing to work with you, or the solution they offer doesn’t seem like it is enough, there are mortgage providers who will refinance a mortgage in arrears.
 Usually, this means a specialist lender.
-The bad news is that you’re probably going to be charged a higher rate.
-The good news is that it could help you keep your home in extreme circumstances that could have otherwise led to foreclosure.
+The bad news is they will probably charge you a higher rate.
+The good news is that it may help you keep your home if you are in extreme circumstances that could otherwise lead to foreclosure.

 And there’s more good news.

-5. You could get access to better features
+5. You can unlock better features

 When shouldn’t you refinance?